prominencemaritime/new-vessel-certificates/README.md

 **Current Alert Type**: Vessel Document Updates
 - Monitors `vessel_documents` table for records updated in the last 24 hours
-- Sends individual emails to each vessel
+- Sends individual emails to each vessel with all their updated documents
 - Automatically determines CC recipients based on vessel email domain
+- **Optional department-specific filtering**: Only CC department contacts responsible for the documents
 - Tracks sent notifications to prevent duplicates
 - Optional reminder system after configurable days